tofrank7/Excel_Project_Data_Analytics/Project_2_Analysis/README.md

 ## Introduction

-This project is part of my journey to transition into data analytics.
+This project is part of my transition into the field of data analytics.
+As someone coming from a marketing background, I wanted to sharpen my technical skills in Excel and use real-world data to uncover actionable insights.

-The dataset used for this project was provided by Luke Barousse in his Excel for Data Analytics course.
-It contains real-world job listings for data science roles from 2023.
+The dataset—provided by Luke Barousse in his Excel for Data Analytics course—includes 2023 job listings for data roles across multiple countries.
+It captures information such as job title, salary, country, and required skills.

-It includes key information such as:
+In this project, I aim to answer four core questions:
-* Job title
+1. Do more skills lead to higher salaries?
-* Date posted
+2. How does salary differ by region?
-* Country
+3. What are the top skills data professionals need?
-* Annual salary
+4. Which skills offer the best mix of pay and demand?

-* Required skills
+Tools used: Power Query, Power Pivot, DAX, PivotTables, PivotCharts, and Slicers.

 ## Queries Created